The Modern Rules for Teamwork in the Workplace

 There is nothing wrong with traditional teamwork.
 It is depended on the organization’s size, its resources, leadership, and what approach it uses to build its team keeping their goals in mind.

 These are the core modern rules for effective teamwork in the workplace today.
-Organizations which tap on these key factors would not only build strong teamwork but also evolve.
+Organizations that tap on these critical factors would not only build strong collaboration but also evolve.

 Alone we can do so little; together we can do so much. - Helen Keller